mduu/tauchbolde/docs/database.md

 ## Update database

-1. Open a terminal and navigate into the `/src/Tauchbolde.Common` folder.
+1. Open a terminal and navigate into the `/src/Tauchbolde.Web` folder.
-1. Execute the command: `dotnet ef database update -s ../Tauchbolde.Web/`
+1. Execute the command: `dotnet ef database update -p ../Tauchbolde.Common`.